sanitswain/java8tips/optional.rst

         .flatMap(Framework::getCertification)
         .orElse(null);

- We saw map and flatMap methods in details, now I will show you a nice usage by combining both methods that will be used often.
-Imagine there is a external service which calculates the reimbursement amount.
+ We saw map and flatMap methods in details, now let's see a nice usage by combining both methods that will be used often.
+We have a service which calculates the reimbursement amount for the certification done.

  .. code:: java

-    double calculate(Optional<Framework> optFrm, Optional<Certification> optCert) {
+    double calculate(Optional<Framework> optFramework, Optional<Certification> optionalCert) {
-        return optFrm.flatMap(framwork ->
+        return optFramework.flatMap(f ->
-            optCert.map(certification -> reimburse(framwork, certification)))
+            optionalCert.map(c -> reimburse(f, c)))
             .get();
+    }

+	Double reimburse(Framework f, Certification c) {
+        return null_condition? null: 200d;
     }

  Here the map method is called inside flatMap just for the availability of framework value to invoke `reimburse`.
 Originally reimbursement will be executed by map method and flatMap will just return calculated result.